KozGit/DOOM-3-BFG-VR/README.txt

 9) CONSOLE VARIABLES AND COMMANDS
 __________________________________________

+Access the console with the ~` key, or you can add these to your config file in:
+%UserProfile%\Saved Games\id Software\DOOM 3 BFG\Fully Possessed\vr_oculus.cfg
+(or vr_openvr.cfg)

 Commands:

+	restartMap - Restart the map, preserving your inventory.
+Use this if you get stuck, or you load a game from another mod and you were near the start, to get rid of the glitches.
+Or use this if the glitches make it impossible to continue.

+	endLevel - Win this map and continue to the next level, with all your inventory and the level's important items.
+	           Use this if you get stuck near the end of a map, due to glitches.
+I consider this to be sort of cheating.

 	noclip - Toggle no-clipping mode, in case you accidentally teleport somewhere you can't get out of